Wildfire Smoke: How to Protect Yourself From Wildfire Smoke

 - Children are more likely to be affected by health threats from smoke.
 Children’s airways are still developing and they breathe more air per pound of body weight than adults.
 Also, children often spend more time outdoors engaged in activity and play.

 - Check local air quality reports.
 Listen and watch for news or health warnings about smoke.

 - Consult local visibility guides.
 Some communities have monitors that measure the number of particles in the air.

 - Keep indoor air as clean as possible if you are advised to stay indoors.
 Keep windows and doors closed.
 Run an air conditioner, but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
 If you do not have an air conditioner and it is too warm to stay inside with the windows closed, seek shelter in a designated evacuation center or away from the affected area.

 - Avoid activities that increase indoor pollution.
 Burning candles, fireplaces, or gas stoves can increase indoor pollution.
 Vacuuming stirs up particles already inside your home, contributing to indoor pollution.
 Smoking also puts even more pollution into the air.

 - Prevent wildfires from starting.
 Follow local regulations if you burn trash or debris.

-- Follow the advice of your doctor or other healthcare provider about medicines and about your respiratory management plan if you have asthma or another lung disease.
+- Follow the advice of your doctor or other healthcare providers about medicines and about your respiratory management plan if you have asthma or another lung disease.
 Consider evacuating if you are having trouble breathing.
 Call your doctor for advice if your symptoms worsen.